mstraciak/flashforge-ad5m-mods/3d chameleon/readme.md

 All collected firmware files for 3D chameleon.
 I recommended version MK4.1.
 Also is here guide to burn firmware.

 ## Files for servo cutter and for manual cutter

+## Filament semi-automatic cutter
+cutter for the filament is [here](https://www.printables.com/model/1252462-update-semi-automatic-filament-cutter-for-flashfor)